tokenjournal/site/content/editorial-policy.md

 ## Review structure

 ###### Speed
-Normally, `name` aims to communicate outcomes within two months from submission.
+Normally, Decentralized Technology aims to communicate outcomes within two months from submission.

 Decentralization is a quickly evolving field and time is everything.
 For this reason it is paramount to ensure the authors that their submissions will be evaluated quickly.
 In normal circumstances, the whole process from submission to communication of acceptance/rejection should not take more than two months.